Liover Peguero Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.97 team ERA ranks 10th among all league pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th across all MLB pitching staffs.

-- Burnes goes for his 10th victory when he gets the start for the Brewers, his 28th of the season.
-He is 9-7 with a 3.55 ERA and 167 strikeouts in 165 2/3 innings pitched.
+- Woodruff makes the start for the Brewers, his eighth of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed seven innings, allowing one earned run while giving up eight hits.
+- In his last appearance on Wednesday, the righty went six innings against the Chicago Cubs, allowing two earned runs while surrendering two hits.

+- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.